 For example, we process your information to report usage statistics to rights holders about how their content was used in our services.
-We may also process your information if people search for your name your activity on other sites and apps
+We may also process your information if people search for your name and we display search results for sites containing publicly available information about you.